top of page

 GCSE Physics Revision "Density"

-For thousands of questions and detailed answers, check out our GCSE workbooks https://www.amazon.co.uk/Dr-Shaun-Donnelly/e/B084FH9JPF?ref_=dbs_p_pbk_r00_abau_000000&_encoding=UTF8&tag=freesciencele-21&linkCode=ur2&linkId=1fbc0f5c3e7450e895637b56ee343168&camp=1634&creative=6738 Great deals on workbooks for schools https://www.freesciencelessons.co.uk/school-licences/ In this video, we look at Density.
+Find your 9s with PLUS.
+Click the link to try for free https://www.freesciencelessons.co.uk/plus Teachers, to get PLUS for your school, email schools@freesciencelessons.co.uk In this video, we look at Density.
 First we explore the differences in the arrangement of particles between solids, liquids and gases and then we look at how to calculate density.
 Finally, we use the particle model that we saw at the start to explain the differences in density between solids, liquids and gases.
 This video is based on the AQA spec.
 If you are following a different exam board then you should check your specification.
 The Amazon link above is an affiliate link.
 This provides a small commission which helps to support freesciencelessons.
 The cost remains the same to you.
 If you prefer not to use this, you can search Amazon for the Freesciencelessons workbooks.
 Image credits: https://creativecommons.org/licenses/by/2.0/uk/ Student studying: Gnarlycraig https://commons.wikimedia.org/wiki/File:Studying.jpg Brick Cropped from original image Andrewlister https://commons.wikimedia.org/wiki/File:Brick.jpg Expanded polystyrene block Motokichirou https://commons.wikimedia.org/wiki/File:Пенопласт.jpg Microscopic image of thermocol block Rit Rajarshi https://commons.wikimedia.org/wiki/File:Microscopic_Section_of_Thermocol_block_(Under_light-microscope,_bright-field,_Objective_10_X,_Eyepiece_10_X).jpg

 04:53